 Remember, the valuer is only concerned with problems that might affect the protection of the mortgage lender’s loan.
-The lender simply needs to know that they can recoup their loan if they needed to.
+The lender simply needs to know that they could recoup their loan if they needed to.
 The report is done for the lender’s benefit, not yours.
 In fact, it’s likely you may never see the report yourself and if you find any problems when you move in, you have no recourse.

 For this reason, you should never rely on a mortgage valuation alone to get a picture of the condition of a property.
 We recommend getting a proper, independent building survey to avoid buying a property with unexpected problems.

 How long does a mortgage valuation take?

 Traditionally, a surveyor would physically go to the property and thoroughly inspect it to estimate its value.
-However, now there is also the option to carry out the valuation, in ‘drive by’ fashion, or carrying out an ‘AVM’ – automated valuation model – where the valuer reviews the property’s value online.
+However, now there’s option to carry out the valuation, in ‘drive by’ fashion, or carrying out an ‘AVM’ – automated valuation model – where the valuer reviews the property’s value online.

 Typically, a mortgage valuation’s findings can be returned within a couple of weeks.
 But it may be slightly longer or shorter depending how thorough their investigation is.

-How much does it cost?
+How much does a mortgage valuation cost?

 The price will generally be somewhere within the range of £150-£1,500.
-So, it’s best try and budget for a more expensive valuation to be safe.
+So, it’s best to try and budget for a more expensive valuation to be safe.
 However, your mortgage broker should be able to give you an indicator of the value of the property, or what your lender often charges, and therefore the cost of a valuation.

 Some lenders do, however, offer valuations for free as part of their mortgage deal, as an incentive to pick them.
 Again, your mortgage broker can help you find a deal like this if it interests you.